On the Complexity of Neural Computation in Superposition: Introduction

-Our work is also inspired by various papers from the reserach team at Anthropic \cite{chan2024superposition,transformer_circuits,distill_circuits}.
-Apart from their work influencing our general modelling approach, their findings also inspired our definitions of feature sparsity and feature influence.
-We also recognize that there is a body of work \cite{lower,hertrich2021towards} on lower bounds for the depth and computational complexity of specific network constructions such as ones with a single hidden layer, or the number of additional neurons needed if one reduces the number of layers of a ReLU neural network \cite{arora2018}.
-Our work here aims at a complexity interpretation relating the amount of superposition and the number of parameters in the neural network to the underlying features it detects, a recent development in mechanistic interpretability research \cite{bricken2023towards,chan2024superposition,transformer_circuits,distill_circuits,scaling_monosemanticity_2024}.
+We also mention that there is a large body of work (e.g., \cite{lower,hertrich2021towards,vardi2020neural}) on lower bounds for the depth, weight size and computational complexity of specific network constructions such as ones with a single hidden layer, or the number of additional neurons needed if one reduces the number of layers of a ReLU neural network \cite{arora2018}.
+In contrast, our work here relates the amount of superposition and the number of parameters in the neural network to the underlying features it computes, a recent discovery in mechanistic interpretability research.

+Our work is also inspired by various papers from the research team at Anthropic \cite{chan2024superposition,transformer_circuits,distill_circuits}.
+Their work influenced our general modeling approach and also inspired our definitions of feature sparsity and feature influence.
+Their recent work \cite{ameisen2025circuit} starts to examine computation as well, using learning techniques to extract the dependencies between features that arise during the computation of trained models on specific inputs.